FREQUENTLY ASKED QUESTIONS

 Do I need an accompanist?

-You are expected to perform with an accompanist (unless the piece is meant to be unaccompanied) and must provide your own.
+You are expected to perform with an accompanist (unless the piece is meant to be unaccompanied) and you must provide your own.
 It will present your best performance to the judges.

 Should I rehearse with my accompanist before the audition?

 Absolutely!
 This competition is based on your performance that day.
 And your presentation will be a collaborative effort.
 (Unless, of course, your piece is unaccompanied.)
 Being well prepared will give you the best advantage for a great performance!
 Please note that warm-up rooms are for just that.
-We do not have the room for you to rehearse with your accompanist at our venue on the day of the recital.
+We do not have the space for you to rehearse with your accompanist at our venue on the day of the recital.

 Classical and Musical Theater definition for singers:

 For this Competition, the word "classical" refers to an art song or an aria from an opera, operetta or oratorio; and the words "musical theater" refer to a staged Broadway production.